Skip to main content

 What are the requirements to homeschool in Ohio?

-Can homeschoolers play public school sports in Ohio?
+Can homeschool students play sports in Ohio?